box/developer.box.com/content/guides/tooling/sdks/swift-gen.md

 # Deprecated Swift SDK

 <Message type='warning'>
-  In mid-August, we will be deprecating the Box Next Gen SDKs in its current form.
-Don’t worry, your existing code will continue to work without changes.
+  In mid-August, we will be deprecating the Box Next Gen SDKs in its current form. **Don’t worry, your existing code will continue to work without changes**.

   To learn more visit our SDK [versioning strategy document][versioning]
 </Message>